-4.2.1 Benefits of Implementing ERP in Higher Education Institutions
+4.2.1.
+Benefits of Implementing ERP in Higher Education Institutions

 Based on the findings in the literature, the implementation of ERP systems in higher education institutions offers several benefits.
-Below is a summary of the benefits categorized by the recipients and types of benefits: 1.
-Institutional Benefits
+Below is a summary of the benefits categorized by the recipients and types of benefits:

-- a.
+- 1) Institutional Benefits - a.
 Reduction of Operational Costs: The implementation of ERP significantly reduces operational costs, particularly through process integration and automation in various areas such as IT, finance, and human resource management.
-For example, universities in Libya, Egypt, and Chile (Almigheerbi et al., 2020; Noorliza, 2022; Cataldo et al., 2022; Almigheerbi, 2020) successfully used systems like CD-ERP and SAP ERP to lower administrative and development costs while avoiding the substantial expenses typically required to build systems from scratch.
-Additionally, the use of cloud-based ERP in Australia (Huang et al., 2023), the Philippines (Alimboyong & Bucjan, 2021), and Jordan (Alhanatleh & Akkaya, 2020) also enabled a reduction in IT infrastructure costs through the flexibility and efficiency of cloud services. - b.
+For example, universities in Libya, Egypt, and Chile (Almigheerbi et al., 2020a; Soliman and Noorliza, 2022; Cataldo et al., 2022; Almigheerbi et al., 2020b) successfully used systems like CD-ERP and SAP ERP to lower administrative and development costs while avoiding the substantial expenses typically required to build systems from scratch.
+Additionally, the use of cloud-based ERP in Australia (Huang et al., 2023), the Philippines (Alimboyong and Bucjan, 2021), and Jordan (Alhanatleh and Akkaya, 2020) also enabled a reduction in IT infrastructure costs through the flexibility and efficiency of cloud services. - b.
 Increased Operational Efficiency: Many institutions reported increased operational efficiency following the implementation of ERP.
-At ABC University in Egypt (Lamey et al., 2023) and Sohar University in Oman (Shatat, 2019), ERP reduced data redundancy, accelerated information flow, and supported digital transformation.
-At Semarang 7State University (Budiman et al., 2021) and Yanbu University College, Saudi Arabia (Bamufleh et al., 2021), the implementation of API-based ERP and PeopleSoft enhanced interdepartmental integration.
-Similarly, in several universities in Pakistan (Khand & Kalhoro, 2020; Ullah et al., 2020), Jordan (Althunibat et al., 2019), and Brazil (Campos Fernandes Leandro et al., 2017), ERP supported departmental function integration and improved productivity and user satisfaction.
+At ABC University in Egypt (Lamey et al., 2023) and Sohar University in Oman (Shatat and Al Burtamani, 2019), ERP reduced data redundancy, accelerated information flow, and supported digital transformation.
+At Semarang State University (Budiman et al., 2021) and Yanbu University College, Saudi Arabia (Bamufleh et al., 2021), the implementation of API-based ERP and PeopleSoft enhanced inter-departmental integration.
+Similarly, in several universities in

+Pakistan (Khand and Kalhoro, 2020; Ullah et al., 2020), Jordan (Althunibat et al., 2019), and Brazil (Leandro et al., 2017), ERP supported departmental function integration and improved productivity and user satisfaction.